m2bhatt/poker-buddy-react/README.md

 ### Auth

-1. JWT for client side authentication.
+1. JWT for client and server side authentication.
-2. TODO : Server side auth

 ## Roadmap